-Ricardo Santos ’00 is in his fourth season as head coach of the Iona College men’s and women’s cross country and track and field program.
+Ricardo Santos ’00 enters the 2014-15 season - his seventh at his alma mater - as head coach of the Iona College men’s and women’s cross country and track and field program.
 Santos’ squads have continued the unprecedented heights that have been achieved since his time as a student-athlete in the late 1990s.

 Santos has guided the programs to numerous accolades during his tenure including a second place for the men at the 2008 NCAA Cross Country Championships, eighth place finishes in 2009 and 2010, and ninth place in 2011.
 Santos has been responsible for coaching 15 NCAA All-American’s, two Second Team All-American’s, four IC4A/ECAC Champions, 55 All-East performers, 55 MAAC individual Champions, a total of 48 NCAA qualifiers in Cross Country and Indoor/Outdoor Track & Field, and one Honorable Mention All-American.